 Can be grown inside in pots in winter.
 As the plant develops, pinch out the top to encourage bushy growth.
-Pick off flowers to encourage more growth.
+Pick off the flowers to encourage more leaf growth.

 Basil is commonly used fresh in cooked recipes.
 It is generally added at the last moment, as cooking quickly destroys the flavour.
 Tear rather than chop.

 The fresh herb can be kept for a short time in plastic bags in the refrigerator, or for a longer period in the freezer, after being blanched quickly in boiling water.

 This planting guide is a general reference intended for home gardeners.
 We recommend that you take into account your local conditions in making planting decisions.
 GardenGrow is not a farming or commercial advisory service.
 For specific advice, please contact your local plant suppliers, gardening groups, or agricultural department.

 The information on this site is presented in good faith, but we take no responsibility as to the accuracy of the information provided.

 We cannot help if you are overrun by giant slugs.